 - Finding and Making a place: personal reflection on finding what it means to be live with the intimate knowing “To be human is to become visible while carrying what’s hidden as gift to others” – David Whyte

 Phew!
 I will update this page often.
-Meanwhile, you can subscribe for the weekly Enzymes for delicious food for thoughts here, and do send me a note at g.khuyen [at] gmail [dot]com.
+Meanwhile, you can subscribe for the weekly Enzymes to help you digest your life experiences here.
+Do send me a note at g.khuyen [at] gmail [dot]com.
 I’d love to hear from you!